calda/calstephens.tech/_posts/2018-11-15-beta-testing-window-3.md

 {% include photoswipe.html images=page.siri max-height=475 %}

 You can now use Window with Siri!
-You can add phrases like *"Hey siri, open my eating window"* or *"Hey Siri, how's my window going?"*.
+You can add phrases like *"Hey siri, open my window"* or *"Hey Siri, how's my window going?"*.
 If you set up the phrases on your phone, you can also use them on your Apple Watch or even your HomePod.

-**This feature isn't available in the Public Beta yet, but it'll be available soon!*

 {% include photoswipe.html images=page.today max-height=475 %}

 You can also use Window without even unlocking your phone!
 Window has a new lock screen [widget](https://support.apple.com/en-us/HT207122) that can tell your current eating window or fast.

-**This feature isn't available in the Public Beta yet, but it'll be available soon!*

 <h4><a name="testing">How to Test</a></h4>